As participants, you are encouraged to:

 - Arrive early to oral presentation sessions, especially if presenting.

-- Remain for the entirety of a presentation session.
+- Students who are presenting, should remain in the presentation room for the entirety of the presentation session.

 - Wait until students are finished delivering presentations (or are in between presentations) before entering or exiting a session room.